saegl5/check_student_loans_ios/README.md

 Check that the hash matches the commit SHA.<p>

 The latest version is 2.6.0.
-Known to work on macOS Mojave 10.14.5, in Xcode 10.2.1
+Known to work on macOS Mojave 10.14.6, in Xcode 10.3, using Swift 4.2

 ## Usage